rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/README.md

 end
 ```

-Now run it and try the tab completion!
+Now run it and try out the tab completion!

-Well, The man idea in known the tab completion is make to do things easier not just pressing tab.
-Here a simple thought
+Well, the main idea for tab completion is to make things easier, not just "press tab".
+Here is a simple thought...

 **console-basic2.rb**